6 Best Aftermarket Fog Lights & Bulbs of 2023

 With a maximum of 50W, these light bulbs throw out some huge lighting – around 2,600 lumens in total, thanks to the ten 5W high power LEDs fitted to each bulb.
 They give off a 6,000k color which is classed as xenon white, and they’d match your headlights if they’ve been upgraded to LED or xenon lighting.

 Despite 50W of lighting, the operate at just 10W, they should be safe on pretty much any vehicle without needing to upgrade the wiring or start fitting protective circuits and relays.
-JDM offer these in a wide variety of fitment, so you’re bound to be able to find one that fits your car.
+JDM offer these in a wide variety of sizes, so you’re bound to be able to find one that fits your car.

-They’re quite … chunky … in design, measuring up at around 1.5 inches long and nearly 3/4" in diameter, but they should still fit in most regular lamp units.
-The beauty is that they don’t get too hot, so you needn’t worry about heat distortion or damage to the lens.
+They’re quite chunky in design, measuring up at around 1.5 inches long and nearly 3/4″ in diameter.
+But, they should still fit in most regular lamp units.
+The beauty is that they don’t get too hot.
+So, you needn’t worry about heat distortion or damage to the lens.

-Sensibly priced, good level of lighting, and a one year warranty – definitely a contender for the best fog light bulb.
+Sensibly priced, a good level of lighting, and a one year warranty – definitely a contender for the best fog light bulb.

-5. Philips 12834UNIX2 X-tremeVision LED Fog Light
+Philips 12834UNIX2 X-tremeVision LED Fog Light

 BEAMTECH H11 Led Fog Light Bulb

 For the money, and the design styling with aluminum alone, these bulbs offer great value for money.
 Definitely my choice for replacement fog light bulbs.